Skip to content

 • DeutschDeutsch

-Welcome to the project site of the SALAM initiative.
-This initiative is a unique ongoing multilateral research project, funded by German Federal Ministry BMBF, on water transfer strategies and transboundary water management in the Middle East together with Israel, Palestine and Jordan.
+Welcome to the project site of the SALAM initiative (2020-2022).
+This initiative is a unique multilateral research project, funded by German Federal Ministry BMBF, on water transfer strategies and transboundary water management in the Middle East together with Israel, Palestine and Jordan.
 Here you can find more detailed information about the SALAM initiative as well as achieved research results, including information about developed strategies, methods and tools for IWRM implementation in the region.
-The site is continuously updated according to the work progress.
+The next project phase towards the implementation of a regional water strategy is in preparation.

 Transboundary Strategies for the Resolution of the Water Deficit Problem in the Middle East